-Frederick Douglass was born a slave in Tuckahoe, Maryland about 1818.
-He spent most of his early years with his grandparents because his mother, Harriet Bailey, was hired out to a distant farmer shortly after his birth.
-She died sometime before Douglass was eight years old.
+Frederick Douglass was born a slave in Tuckahoe, Maryland, about 1818.
+He spent most of his early years with his grandparents, because his mother, Harriet Bailey, was hired out to a distant farmer shortly after his birth.
+She died sometime before Douglass was 8 years old.
 Douglass never met his father, but he knew he was a white man.
 Frederick Douglass was sent to live and work in Baltimore, where he was taught the alphabet by his master's wife.
 It was unlawful to teach a slave to read.
-He realized that reading was a powerful tool and was an important difference between a slave and free man.
+He realized that reading was a powerful tool and was an important difference between a slave and a free man.
 Douglass was sent back to the country to work on a farm for a brutal slave owner.
 This prompted him to begin planning his escape to freedom.

-In September of 1838, Douglass covertly travelled by train and steamboat to New York City.
-He moved to Massachusetts and changed his name from Bailey to Douglass.
-He hadn't intended to speak out about his experience as a slave, but when he stood up and spoke at an abolitionist meeting in 1841, the emotion came bursting forth.
-His gutwrenching stories about life on the plantation turned thousands of skeptical Americans into active abolitionists.
+(Above) $\textbf{Print}, \textbf{Abraham Lincoln} \ \text{ID\# THF57172}. \ \text{From the collections of The Henry Ford}.$ spoke at an abolitionist meeting in 1841, the emotion came bursting forth.
+His gut-wrenching stories about life on the plantation turned thousands of skeptical Americans into active abolitionists.
 In 1845, Douglass wrote and published his autobiography, Narrative of the Life of Frederick Douglass, an American Slave.
 Soon after, he founded the North Star newspaper in Rochester, New York, advocating abolition and supporting women's suffrage.

-During the Civil War Douglass consulted with President Lincoln on issues of slavery, including the promise of equal wages, protection and awards for black soldiers as for white soldiers.
+In September 1838, Douglass covertly traveled by train and steamboat to New York City.
+He moved to Massachusetts and changed his name from Bailey to Douglass.
+He hadn't intended to speak out about his experience as a slave, but when he stood up and including the promise of equal wages, protection and awards for black soldiers as for white soldiers.
 Douglass also supported the Union by serving as a recruiter for the 54th Massachusetts Regiment.
-In 1877, President Hayes appointed Douglass a United States Marshall.
-He also served as the United States consulate to Haiti and was the only African American to attend the first women's convention, in Seneca Falls, New York, held by Elizabeth Cady Stanton and others.
+In 1877, President Hayes appointed Douglass a U.S. Marshal.
+He also served as the U.S. consul to Haiti and was the only African American to attend the first women's convention, in Seneca Falls, New York, held by Elizabeth Cady Stanton and others.
 Frederick Douglass died in 1895.